CrescentCloud/MovieRecommendation/README.md

-# MovieRecommendation
+# MovieRecommendation<br><br>
-Overview:
+Overview:<br>
-Assignment done by Group 2 , course CSDA1040, 2021 York University;
+Assignment done by Group 2 , course CSDA1040, 2021 York University; <br><br>
 We will give user 4 random movie option to get thier input about their choice of movie types.
 The Apps use predefined Algorythm uging Movie Actual Rating from IMDB, Genres and user input Rating.
-Based on their input the 'Movierecommender Application' will recommend them a movie.
+Based on their input the <strong>Movie Recommender</strong> Application will recommend them a movie.
 <br><br>
 Apps URL: https://movierecommend.uc.r.appspot.com
 <br><br>